mendix/docs/content/en/docs/appstore/modules/data-widgets/data-grid-2-properties.md

 When the property is set to **Virtual scrolling**, then the navigation buttons are hidden and the data grid scrolling is used as a trigger to show the next chunk of data.

-#### 2.3.4 Show paging buttons
+#### 2.3.4 Show Paging Buttons

 This property controls the visibility of navigation buttons.
 If set to "Auto", navigation buttons are only visible when the number of elements in the data source exceeds the page size.

-#### 2.3.5 Empty list message
+#### 2.3.5 Empty List Message

-A custom message to display when there is no data in the data source or the filter result is empty.
+Sets a custom message to be displayed when there is no data in the data source, or the filter result is empty.

-#### 2.3.6 Dynamic row class
+#### 2.3.6 Dynamic Row Class

 An expression that returns the CSS class for the row.
 The data source entity is available as `$currentObject` within the scope of the expression.

 ### 2.4 Events Tab

-#### 2.4.1 On click trigger
+#### 2.4.1 On Click Trigger

 This property determines how the click action is triggered.

-The default option is “Single click”, which triggers the action on a single click on a row.
-If set to “Double click”, the action is triggered when the row is double clicked.
+The default option is **Single click**, which triggers the action on a single click on a row.
+If set to **Double click**, the action is triggered when the row is double clicked.

-#### 2.4.2 On click action
+#### 2.4.2 On Click Action

 This property sets the action to be performed when the row is clicked.

-#### 2.4.3 On selection change
+#### 2.4.3 On Selection Change

 This property sets the action to be performed when the row is selected or unselected.

-### 2.5 Column capabilities Tab
+### 2.5 Column Capabilities Tab

 #### 2.5.1 Sorting

 This flag controls column sorting for the entire data grid.
-If set to “No” sorting is disabled for any column.
+If set to **No**, then sorting is disabled for any column.

 #### 2.5.2 Resizing

 This flag controls column resizing for the entire data grid.
-If set to “No” resizing is disabled for any column.
+If set to **No**, then resizing is disabled for any column.

 #### 2.5.3 Reordering

 This flag controls column reordering for the entire data grid.
-If set to “No” reordering is disabled for any column.
+If set to **No**, then reordering is disabled for any column.

 #### 2.5.4 Hiding

 This flag controls column hiding for the entire data grid.
-If set to “No” hiding is disabled for any column.
+If set to **No**, then hiding is disabled for any column.

 ### 2.6 Configuration Tab